honeypieio/shrubcoop.org/content/events/warm-welcome-for-new-volunteers-1.md

 +++
 author = "SHRUB Coop"
-description = "An online workshop where you can learn to make and mend or get advice on sewing projects!" draft = true location = "Online (read the description for the link)" tags = []
+description = "Are you interested in volunteering for SHRUB, become a paying member or simply want to find out more about what SHRUB is all about?" draft = true location = "Online (read the description for the link)" tags = []